 Despite the benefits of the flu vaccine, only about half of Americans get their annual flu shot.
 What’s even more concerning is this number is trending downward.
-Using data from the National Health Interview Survey, Healthy People 2023 estimates that while 51.6% of people 6 months and older were vaccinated during the 2019-2020 flu season, only 49.8% of individuals were vaccinated in the 2020-2021 flu season.
+During the 2023-2024 flu season, the CDC estimates that flu vaccination coverage among all people six months and older was 47.2%, and this is 2.1 percentage points lower than the previous season.
 While not a significant decrease, this trend reflects larger, more troubling trends around growing vaccine hesitancy across the country.
-Rates of childhood immunizations are struggling to rebound to their pre-COVID rates – 2022 UDS immunization rates were down 6.52% compared to 2019.
+Rates of childhood immunizations are still struggling to rebound to their pre-COVID rates – 2023 UDS immunization rates were down 3% compared to 2022.
 Adolescent and adult immunizations also are on the decline, with flu vaccination rates at or below pre-pandemic levels for both commercial and Medicaid patients.
 Other common challenges for increasing immunization rates include documentation issues and the inability to identify patients needing vaccines.

 Vaccine hesitancy is a complicated issue which can be addressed, but requires sensitivity and community-specific awareness.
 One study on childhood immunization rates and vaccine hesitancy found that vaccine-hesitant parents far outnumber vaccine refusers.
 This group may be more open to discussions about the importance of vaccines, and primary care providers play a key role as a trusted source of medical information.